The President's Council is comprised of the Executive Council and these distinguished members:

 For more on the College of Visual and Performing Arts go here.

-Edward Dittmeier is the Vice President and Chief Audit, Risk, and Compliance Officer.
+Edward Dittmeier is the Vice President and Chief Audit and Compliance Officer.
 He serves as the University Auditor, reporting functionally to the Audit, Risk, and Compliance Committee of the Board of Visitors and administratively to the President.
-In addition to leading Mason’s internal audit function which evaluates the adequacy and effectiveness of the university’s governance, risk management, control, and compliance processes, Ed also facilitates, coordinates, and oversees the university’s enterprise risk management process and institutional compliance and ethics programs.
+In addition to leading Mason’s internal audit function which evaluates the adequacy and effectiveness of the university’s governance, risk management, control, and compliance processes, Ed also facilitates, coordinates, and oversees the university’s enterprise institutional compliance and ethics programs.

 Ed has over thirty years of executive internal audit experience in the financial services industry.
 Prior to joining Mason in 2015, he was senior vice president and associate general auditor for BB&T Corporation for three years where he developed, enhanced, and implemented internal audit processes to align with Federal Reserve Board large bank supervisory expectations.
 Prior to that, he served in multiple senior-level internal audit roles for American Express Company providing assurance related to the credit card, travel related services, and international banking businesses as well as corporate activities.
 In these roles, he drove improvements in corporate governance processes related to Audit Committee oversight, focused executive attention on worldwide systemic process issues, and served as the chief audit executive for a $2 billion Canadian subsidiary bank.
 Mr. Dittmeier earned bachelor's degrees in business administration (accounting) and statistics from the State University of New York at Buffalo.
 He is a Certified Public Accountant and Certified Internal Auditor.